KevinColemanInc/awesome-privacy/readme.md

 - [List of cryptocurrencies (wikipedia)](https://en.wikipedia.org/wiki/List_of_cryptocurrencies)
 - [Over the counter btc](https://bitcoin-otc.com/) - Marketplace for people to conduct over-the-counter trading in bitcoin currency.
 - [CoinJoin](https://en.bitcoin.it/wiki/CoinJoin) - Bitcoin transaction compression which aims to improve privacy.
+- [pivx2bitcoin](https://pivx2bitcoin.com) - Private crypto swap.
+No accounts, no signups, no JavaScript, no tracking, no analytics.
+Hosted on Tor and clearnet.

 ## File hosting